 Seeing the World Differently: How Cognitive Diversity Shapes Creativity

-A light bulb made of crumpled paper and pencils on a blue background.
+Light bulb made of crumpled paper, with drawn lines and scattered paper, pen on a blue background.

 Introduction: Embracing Cognitive Diversity